dalikewara/dalikewara.github.io/docs/blog/posts/finding-the-best-design-pattern-for-interfaces/index.md

 same contract.
 Imagine without dependency injection: I would either have to create a new consumer for each database, or I'd have to change the consumer's code and add logic to make it compatible with each database.

-I hope the example above is easy to understand.
+I hope the example above is easy to understand 🙏.

 ## Now I Have a Single Fat Repository Pattern